 Based on the Town's Heritage Master Plan, the subject lands are identified as having high potential for deeply buried archaeological material.
-This is likely a result of its proximity to the Welland River and a historic transportation route.
+This is likely a result of its proximity to a tributary and a historic transportation route.

 Pelham Zoning By-law No. 1136 (1987), as amended